hrg1002/BIG-DATA-ANALYTICS/readme.md

-# Analysisi of the correlation of Weather and pollution data with respiratory issues
+# Analysis of the correlation of Weather and pollution data with respiratory issues
 This projects analyzes the correlation  between the weather conditions and pollution indicators in Chile on real-time and predict medical visits
 ## Usage
 - pip install -r requirements.txt